 On April 11 2011 Prince William visited Witton County Park with bride-to-be Kate Middleton.
 It was his last official engagement before their marriage later than month.
 The couple admired the facilities at the park and William signed a Deed of Dedication to protect the park as part of the Queen Elizabeth II Fields Challenge.
 Prince William is patron of the scheme which aims to protect 2012 outdoor spaces in honour of the Queen’s Diamond Jubilee.

-Witton Country Park lies off the A674 Preston Old Road, around 1 mile west of Blackburn town centre.
+Witton Country Park lies off the A674 Preston Old Road, around one mile west of Blackburn town centre.

 Visitors arriving by car can use the postcode BB2 2TP in their satellite navigation systems.
-There is a free car park at the main entrance to the park.
+There is a large car park near the main entrance.
+Parking is free.

-The nearest train stations are Mill Hill and Cherry Tree.
-Both are around ¼ from the park and on the East Lancashire Line.
-There are frequent services to Preston, Blackburn, Accrington, Burnley and other stations on the line.
+The nearest train station is Cherry Tree.
+It is situated around half a mile from the main entrance.
+The station lies on the East Lancashire Line and offers services to Preston, Blackburn, Accrington, Burnley and other stations on the line.